jericson/jericson.github.io/_posts/2015-05-18-downvotes.md

 Downvotes _also_ hurt.
 But in my (somewhat limited) experience, extra downvotes hurt less and less.
 More importantly, they cause me to make a calculation: do I still think my post is worth risking more downvotes or have I changed my mind?
 For instance, a few years ago on our Skeptics site I answered the question
 "[Is there any verifiable historical and/or scientific evidence that Moses lived?](http://skeptics.stackexchange.com/a/4112/3252)"
 I get a downvote every six months or so and each time I reconsider my answer.
 So far, I've not changed anything substantial, but the downvotes really cause me to think twice.
-I also get the occasional critical comment, which I find relatively easy to blow off.
-Rather than see the criticism with clear eyes, I just want to poke holes in their arguments, which could only end in bad blood.
+I also get the occasional critical comment, which I'm afraid I don't take very well.
+I'd rather have people express their disagreement with a simple anonymous vote instead.

 <!--  LocalWords:  LocalWords http  downvoted Zendesk html url Cygwin